2020 World Series: Game 6

 Postgame, Seager was presented with the World Series Most Valuable Player Award.
 He was the eighth player—and the first since Madison Bumgarner in 2014—to be named MVP of both the World Series and League Championship Series in the same season.
 He batted .328 in the Dodgers' 18 postseason games.
-It was also announced that Justin Turner was removed in the eighth inning due to a positive COVID-19 test result.
-Despite tweeting that he was asymptomatic, Turner nevertheless took part in the celebration after the Dodgers had won the game, violating MLB protocols.
-He was the first player to test positive for the virus during the postseason bubble.
-The next day, Major League Baseball announced that Turner would be under investigation.
-On November 6, Turner apologized for the incident and received no punishment from Rob Manfred, who admitted that MLB could have handled the situation better.

 The Dodgers were the first team since the 2010 San Francisco Giants to win a World Series with fully homegrown rotation starting every postseason game.

-With the World Series win, the only team to beat the Dodgers in a series in 2020 was the Rockies, who won two out of three at Dodger Stadium in early September.
-With the best record in baseball, the Dodgers were also just the seventh team in the Wild Card Era (since 1995) to have at least a share of the best record in baseball and win the World Series, joining the 2018 Red Sox, '16 Cubs, '13 Red Sox, '09 Yankees, '07 Red Sox and ‘98 Yankees on that list.
-Because of an expanded 16-team postseason field, the Dodgers’ 13 postseason wins were the most in MLB history.
+With the World Series win, the only team to beat the Dodgers in a series in 2020 was the Colorado Rockies, who won two out of three at Dodger Stadium in early September.
+Because of an expanded 16-team postseason field, the Dodgers' 13 postseason wins were the most in MLB history.
+Over the next five seasons, this would later be matched by the Texas Rangers in 2023 and the Dodgers themselves in 2025.